cuiyongbo/hello-world/my_wiki/biology_glossary.rst

 | sadomasochist
 | Definition: psychological tendency or sexual practice characterized by both sadism and masochism.
 |
+| castrate
+| castrator
+| castration [去势，阉割]
+| Definition: remove the testicles of (a male animal or man).
+| Definition: deprived of power, vitality, or vigor.
+| Usage: The nation is a castrated giant, afraid to really to punish subversives.
+|
+| masturbate
+| masturbation [手淫，自慰]
+| Definition: stimulate one’s own genitals for sexual pleasure.
+|
 | fetal
 | foetal
 | fetus